Our goal is to provide clarity,

 -

-After your assessment is complete, you will have a 1 hour feedback session with your assessor.
-They will go through the assessment findings with you.
+Once the assessment process is complete, you will attend a 1-hour feedback session with your assessor.

 -